H-Edward/Discord-Go-Music-Bot/README.md

 ```

 _If you would like to use Docker but are unfamiliar, the `Makefile` has some additional commands to help manage the bot._

+## Environment Variables

+**You can set the following environment variables in the `.env` file to configure the bot:**

+DISCORD_BOT_TOKEN

+Your Discord bot token (required)

+UNKNOWN_COMMANDS

+Ignore - If set to `ignore`, the bot will treat the command as if its just another message

+Error - If set to `error`, the bot will respond with an error message if an unknown command is used

+Help - If set to `help`, the bot will respond with a help message if an unknown command is used (same as `!help` command)

 ## Usage within Discord